Free IELTS Band Score Calculators

 Why It Matters

-Raw marks don’t mean much unless translated into bands.
-The calculator bridges that gap, keeping your practice realistic and goal-oriented. - Set smarter targets
+Raw marks do not mean much until they are translated into bands.
+The calculator bridges that gap.

-If reaching a 7.0 overall requires at least 29 in Listening, you can plan study strategies more precisely. - Discover your focus areas
+If reaching 7.0 overall requires at least 29 in Listening, you can plan study strategies more precisely.

-Feeling stuck at 6.0 in Writing while Listening hits 7.5?
-That insight sparks targeted improvement. - Simulate real test conditions
+Stuck at 6.0 in Writing while Listening hits 7.5?
+That insight sparks targeted improvement.

-Use the calculator after practice tests to mimic exam-style score reporting, reducing anxiety on actual test day.
+Use the calculator after practice tests to mimic exam-style reporting and reduce test-day anxiety.

 How the IELTS Sections Are Scored